Izola Curry: Assassination attempt on Martin Luther King Jr.

 King went on a tour to promote his book, Stride Toward Freedom, soon after it was published.
 During a book signing at Blumstein's department store in Harlem, on September 20, 1958, Curry approached and asked him if he was Martin Luther King Jr. When King replied in the affirmative, Curry stabbed him in the chest with a steel letter opener.

 An advertising executive for The Amsterdam News, a prominent Black newspaper, grabbed and restrained Curry.
 A well-meaning bystander reached out to pull the letter opener out of King's chest, but by this time New York City police officers Al Howard and Philip Romano had arrived upon the scene and acted quickly.
 They immediately recognized the risk of pulling out the opener and prevented the bystander from acting, then called Harlem Hospital to coordinate with doctors how to get King safely out of the store without risking having the knife be jarred.
 This included some subterfuge on the part of Officer Howard, announcing to the large assembled crowd that Dr. King would be taken to an ambulance arriving at the front of the store (and going there himself to wait, to maintain the ruse), while in actuality Officer Romano and others carefully carried him, still sitting in his chair, out the back.

-Careful surgery was required to remove the blade.
+Surgery was required to remove the blade.
 King wrote in his posthumously published autobiography that he was told that: the razor tip of the instrument had been touching my aorta and that my whole chest had to be opened to extract it.
 'If you had sneezed during all those hours of waiting,' Dr. Maynard said, 'your aorta would have been punctured and you would have drowned in your own blood.'While he was still in the hospital, on September 30, King issued a press release in which he reaffirmed his belief in "the redemptive power of nonviolence" and issued a hopeful statement about his attacker: "I felt no ill will toward Mrs. Izola Currey[sic] and know that thoughtful people will do all in their power to see that she gets the help she apparently needs if she is to become a free and constructive member of society."
 He issued a similar statement on his return home, again stating that he hoped she would get help, and that society would improve so that "a disorganized personality need not become a menace to any man."
 On October 17, after hearing King's testimony, a grand jury indicted Curry for attempted murder.

 At the time of her attack on King, Curry was also carrying a loaded Galesi-Brescia pistol, hidden inside her bra.